Kodular/Documentation/docs/guides/monetization.md

 # Getting started with Google Ad Manager

-**Kodular has partnered with Google** to provide a **hight quality monetization** integration.
-This is done thanks to **Google Ad Manager**, a Google's product that provides custom access to monetization tools.
+**Kodular has partnered with Google** to provide a **high quality monetization** integration.
+This is done thanks to **Google Ad Manager**, a Google product that provides custom access to monetization tools.
 We have implemented their features into a set of components that will allow you to monetize your apps with Google Ad Manager advertising.

 ## Registering for a Child Account